-Therefore, an employee who desires for growth and development need in the organization would also want a comfortable working environment and culture.
-An employee who considers recognition and empowerment as vital factor to stay in an organization would also contemplate the growth and development opportunities in the organization.
+Correlation is used to study the association between two continuous variables.
+In this study, correlation is used to verify whether employee's perception on growth and development, remuneration, recognition and empowerment, working environment and culture factors influencing the retention in the organization is matching. contemplate the growth and development opportunities in the organization.
 An employee who stays in the organization due to the remuneration package will also want the working environment and culture to be comfortable as well.
 Lastly, an employee who feels that recognition and empowerment is a leading factor to serve an organization for longer period will also look through the working environment and culture in the organization.
 There is a strong link between these variables.